VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-CaptureLinks contains relevant links for a capture object
+CaptureLinks contains relevant links for a capture object.

 #### type CapturesList